 - “insured in this state.”
 (MCL 500.3113(c))

 Author’s Note: These new laws for out of state drivers are extremely dangerous.
-Most insurance agents are not aware of them, which means they are not advising customers about the dangers of these changes with regards to their out of state car insurance coverage in Michigan.
+Most agents are not aware of them, which means they are not advising customers about the dangers of these changes with regards to their out of state car insurance coverage in Michigan.
 These provisions are essentially hidden traps for completely unsuspecting and innocent out of state drivers who will be involved in car accidents in this state.
-People who come to spend their summers in Michigan and are not aware of the potential consequences of relying exclusively on their out of state car insurance coverage are being put at great risk, as are snowbirds, college kids, and people who come to work in this state.
+People who come to spend their summers in Michigan and are not aware of the potential consequences of relying exclusively on their out of state car insurance coverage are being put at great risk, as are snowbirds, college kids, and people who come to work in Michigan.